Site logo

 Lunging a Horse

-Ready to turn that circle into a well-rehearsed performance?
-Let’s dive into the art of lunging a horse.
+Ready to transform those circles into a seamless rhythm?
+Let’s explore the art of lunging a horse together.

 During lunging, the horse is usually attached to a long lunge line, and the handler uses body language, voice commands, and sometimes a whip to guide the horse’s movements.